AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/data-landing-zone.md

 ## Validate successful data export {#exported-data}

-To verify if data has been exported successfully, check your [!DNL Google Cloud Storage] bucket and make sure that the exported files contain the expected profile populations.
+To verify if data has been exported successfully, check your [!DNL Data Landing Zone] storage and make sure that the exported files contain the expected profile populations.